fusioninventory/fusioninventory.github.io/documentation/documentation/agent/installation/bsd.md

 ## Prebuilt package

 Even if it's not the recommended installation method, sometime it's helpful to be able to run an inventory without system modification.
-In this case, you can use the [[prebuilt packages|documentation/agent/installation/prebuilt]].
+In this case, you can use the [prebuilt packages]({{ baseurl }}/documentation/documentation/agent/installation/prebuilt.html).